-This page records Scriptural references to Mary in the New Testament of the Bible.
-Hebrew Scripture, our Old Testament, prefigures the New Testament.
+This page records Scriptural references to Mary - Μαριάμ in the New Testament of the Bible.
+Hebrew Scripture, our Old Testament, often prefigures the New Testament.
 Typology in Biblical studies finds an Old Testament story serving as a prefigurement or symbol for an event in the New Testament.
-For example, the crossing of the waters of the Red Sea from Captivity to the Promised Land in the Book of Exodus prefigures the waters of Baptism transforming one from the captivity of original sin to new life in Christ in the Gospels of the New Testament.
+For example, the crossing of the waters of the Red Sea from Captivity to the Promised Land in the Book of Exodus prefigures the waters of Baptism transforming one from the captivity of original sin to new life in Christ in the New Testament (First Corinthians 10:1-4).

 After God punishes the serpent after the Fall of Adam and Eve, he promises a Redeemer in Genesis 3:15 from the woman:

 "I will put enmity between you and the woman,